Fecal Transplants to Cure Infections — A Modern Take on a 1,700-Year-Old Idea

-The research team found that patients who showed improvement after transplantation with their own feces had a higher amounts of bacteria from the Clostridium XiVa clade and Holdemania bacteria in their samples.
+The research team found that patients who showed improvement after transplantation with their own feces had higher amounts of bacteria from the Clostridium XiVa clade and Holdemania bacteria in their samples.
 This finding may help clinicians understand how to personalize treatment so each patient has the best chance at a cure.

-But, at the end of the road, popularity of fecal transplants may all come down to patient acceptance.
+But at the end of the road, the popularity of fecal transplants may all come down to patient acceptance.
 It might be a lot easier for a doctor to get a patient to swallow a capsule of freeze dried fecal matter than getting them to accept an enema of someone else's feces.